ThreeDotsLabs/watermill-kafka/README.md

 ### Batch consumption

 While the default model is simple to understand and safe, sometimes, a greater degree of parallelism is required.
 For example:
-- if you use a partitioner based on the key of the events, you can expect a partial order, that is, the events overall are not sorted, but they are sorted within the same partition.
-In that case, you can potentially process multiple events and the default can fall short
+- if you use a partitioner based on the key of the messages, you can expect a partial order, that is, the messages overall are not sorted, but they are sorted within the same partition.
+In that case, you can potentially process multiple messages and the default can fall short
 - for some reason you do not care about the order

 In this model, the customer can configure a `maxBatchSize` and `maxWaitTime`.
 The subscriber will wait until there are `maxBatchSize` messages ready or `maxWaitTime` is ellapsed.

 It will, then introduce those messages on the subscription channel.
-That means that a consumer can now get multiple events without having to ACK / NACK the previously received ones.
+That means that a consumer can now get multiple messages without having to ACK / NACK the previously received ones.

-This model deals with ACKs and NACKs properly by resetting the offset of the different (topics, partitions) tuples to the last event ACKed before a NACK for that (topic, partition) arrived.
+This model deals with ACKs and NACKs properly by resetting the offset of the different (topics, partitions) tuples to the last message ACKed before a NACK for that (topic, partition) arrived.

 Some examples:
 - all messages ACKed: offset of the latest message is marked as done